MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-C-Food-Stamp-Food-Distribution-Program/part-273-Certification-Eligible-Households/subpart-E-Continuing-Participation/section-273.14.md

 (G) The household's right to request a fair hearing if the recertification is denied or if the household objects to the benefit issuance;

-(H) Notice that any household consisting only of Supplemental Security Income (SSI) applicants or recipients is entitled to apply for food stamp recertification at an office of the Social Security Administration;
+(H) Notice that any household consisting only of Supplemental Security Income (SSI) applicants or recipients is entitled to apply for SNAP recertification at an office of the Social Security Administration;

 (I) Notice that failure to attend an interview may result in delay or denial of benefits; and